spigaru/Symm-Drivers-Blender/README.md

 - Simplify and optimize the symmetric bone name lookup function

 # How to use:
--Locate the add-on in your computer folder through the menu Edit>Preferences>Add-on>Install...
+- Locate the add-on in your computer folder through the menu Edit>Preferences>Add-on>Install...
--Enter the EDIT MODE of the armature(s)
+- Enter the EDIT MODE of the armature(s)
--Select the bone(s) containing the driver
+- Select the bone(s) containing the driver
--Make sure the bone(s) has a symmetrical counterpart -In the Armature menu, select the operator Symmetrize selected drivers -Save your precious time
+- Make sure the bone(s) has a symmetrical counterpart
+- In the Armature menu, select the operator Symmetrize selected drivers
+- Save your precious time